 The Notan Square demonstrates the interaction between negative and positive space in art.
 In this project you will use your creativity to design art that uses both negative and positive space to make a harmonious composition.

 Watch the recorded session to learn how to make and activate wearable sculptures inspired by artist Nick Cave.
-The live interactive session begins at 11am!

 About Nick Cave's Soundsuits